iman20004/TipCalc/README.md

 ## Notes

-Faced some issues with the personal token on git and connecting that to Xcode
+My first iOS application.
+Faced some challenges getting a grip of swift and xcode.
+Some problems with the night mode when switching between the tip calculator and settings screen.
+Used numerous UI items such as switch toggle, text fields, label.
+Overall was as pretty exciting project.

 ## License